epfl-ada/ada-template-website/home.md

 ---
-layout: default
+layout: page
-title: The Recipe For A Movie's Success 🎬
-subtitle: Analysis of various factors that lead to high box office revenue
+title: Stars or Storyline
+subtitle: How Actor Fame and Sentiment Trajectories Shape a Movie's Critical Success
 cover-img: /assets/img/movie.png
-thumbnail-img: /assets/img/movie.png
-share-img: /assets/img/movie.png
-use-site-title: true
 ---

 # Stars or Storyline: How Actor Fame and Sentiment Trajectories Shape a Movie's Critical Success